When will London house prices start falling?

 RICS property report highlights:

-- The London Borough of Southwark saw the greatest fall at 15%
+- The London Borough of Southwark saw the most significant fall at 15%

 - In the same period, Belgravia prices decreased by 10.3%